 I believe that the licensing of the supply chain of e-liquids and e-cigs that contain e-liquid would be a much better approach to ensuring the maintenance of high quality and safety for the consumer, rather than attempting to enforce marketing authorisation on each and every individual product, as currently proposed.

-I put forward the suggestion that every company involved in the supply of e-liquids and its constituents be periodically inspected in order to ascertain that they are maintaining an acceptable level of hygiene, product control, product purity and consistency, plus correct observance of health and safety precautions.
+I put forward the suggestion that every company involved in the supply of e-liquids, for example UK suppliers of Element E-Liquid and its constituents be periodically inspected in order to ascertain that they are maintaining an acceptable level of hygiene, product control, product purity and consistency, plus correct observance of health and safety precautions.
 Once the suppliers’ good practice has been established they would be a license holder, with the right to sell e-liquids.

 Not all of the current producers and sellers of e-liquid would meet the standard that we, as vapers, should expect.
 I think it would be in our interest that e-liquid manufacturers are inspected, in a similar way to which we expect our food to be manufactured, supplied and sold – safely and hygienically.